dclong/blog/misc/content/2020-05-17-fastload-in-teradata.markdown

 2. **Use temporary tables when you use `fastload` to load data**, as the tables involved might get blocked if issues happen in the middle.

+3. Frequent checkpointing option reduces the speed of your FastLoad job.
+    But it substantially enhances FastLoad restart operations.

+    - Each checkpoint temporarily halts the multiple session data transfer feature of FastLoad, thereby decreasing the speed of the FastLoad job.
+    - The record size and the size of the Teradata Database influence how often you should specify checkpoints.On a smaller Teradata Database, specify checkpoints:
+    - Every 50,000 records if each record is more then 4 KB
+    - Every 100,000 records if each record is less than 4 KB On a larger Teradata Database, specify higher (less frequent) checkpoint values.